elmsley/node-red-linkedin/README.md

     4. *linkedin basic profile*
     5. *function(2)*
     6. *http response*
+ - Deploy the flow
+ - Click on the link from your html page to test the flow.

  ### http request
  - This is the callback url "Authorized Redirect URLs" from the LinkedIn OAuth 2.0 configuration parameter.
 LinkedIn will call your application back with state and code.